bmor2552/colab/README.md

 # Lets Colab !
-When growing your portfolio of work, I must include group projects.
-In the real world I will be on a team of professionals desiging, engineering, reserching, and launching products/projects.
+When growing your portfolio, it is important to include group projects.
+In the real world you will be on a team of professionals desiging, engineering, reserching, and launching products/projects.

 For this colaberation I have joined forces with Gunner W. to create a website as well as an Instagram for an upcoming aesthetician Segen T. Below you will find the link to the website design: